marius-test/selenium_automation_testing/README.md

 - **Visual Studio Code** as the main integrated development environment
 - **PyCharm** as the secondary integrated development environment
 - **GitHub** as the version control system
-- more than 5 years of experience as a Senior Software Tester
+- more than 5 years of software testing experience as a QA Engineer

-By completing this project, I hope to understand the basics of **Automation Testing**.
+By completing this project, I aim to understand the basics of **Automation Testing**.